Key Accomplishments Marching Towards the Future

 • Worked to tackle the underlying causes of climate change by creating the standalone Harris County Office of Sustainability.
 The Office of Sustainability works to combat the underlying causes and disproportionate impact of climate change on marginalized communities by making community-driven improvements to air, water, and soil quality, committing to the use of clean energy, improving flood resilience with natural infrastructure practices, reducing greenhouse gas emissions, and providing every resident access to quality green space.

-• Worked to improve response times to chemical fire incidents by launching the RAAM, a state-of-the-art van equipped with air quality-monitoring devices to detect pollutants in the air on blue-sky days, immediately identify harmful chemicals during emergency situations, and generate thermal images to locate chemical leaks and identify additional locations for low-cost fixed air monitors.
+• Worked to improve response times to chemical fire incidents by launching RAAM, a state-of-the-art van equipped with air quality-monitoring devices to detect pollutants in the air on blue-sky days, immediately identify harmful chemicals during emergency situations, and generate thermal images to locate chemical leaks and identify additional locations for low-cost fixed air monitors.
+Harris County recently added a second RAAM vehicle to increase capacity.

 • Held concrete batch plants accountable by increasing inspections.
-Harris County Pollution Control Services (PCS) now inspects concrete batch plants within City limits, completing significantly more inspections than in the past, which better equips the County to hold plants accountable and identify instances of noncompliance.
+Harris County Pollution Control Services (PCS) now inspects concrete batch plants within City limits, completing more inspections than ever before, which helps the County hold plants accountable.

 Early Childhood Initiatives

-• Provide much-needed resources to families of children with disabilities through the Inspire Fund.
-Harris County invested $5 million to provide resources to low-income Harris County families who have young children with disabilities so they can purchase assistive technology, learning materials and other supportive resources for their kids.
+• Provided much-needed resources to families of children with disabilities through the Inspire Fund.
+Harris County invested $5 million to provide resources to low-income Harris County families who have young children with disabilities so they can purchase assistive technology,

 Mental Health & Investing in Healthier Communities

-• Expanded behavioral health services across Harris County by investing $20 million toward preventing and treating substance abuse disorder, expand access to mental health services and support the behavioral health workforce.
+• Expanded behavioral health services across Harris County by investing $20 million toward preventing and treating substance abuse disorder, expanding access to mental health services and supporting the behavioral health workforce.

 • Invested in substance abuse disorder resources, including $2 million to the Council on Recovery to provide medication-assisted treatment along with other services like naloxone training, connection to recovery housing and more, to help individuals battling a substance use disorder.

-• Supported students’ mental health in schools through the Communities in Schools program with a $600K investment, which has put a staff member specifically dedicated to students’ mental health on 163 partner campuses in six school districts, and helped connect students and families with needed community resources.
+• Supported students’ mental health in schools through the Communities in Schools program, which has put a staff member specifically dedicated to students’ mental health on 163 partner campuses in six school districts, and helped connect students and families with needed community resources.

 • Worked to eliminate food deserts with the Harris County Healthy Food Financing Initiative to ensure access to nutritious food for all Harris County residents.